-• that the expected return on the Scheme's assets is maintained at around gilts + 1.4% pa (based on assumptions as at 31 December 2019), whilst managing and maintaining investment risk at an appropriate level.
+that the expected return on the Scheme's assets is maintained between gilts + 1.1% pa and gilts + 1.4% pa (based on assumptions as at 30 September 2023), whilst managing and maintaining investment risk at an appropriate level.
 What the Trustee determines to be an appropriate level of risk is set out in Appendix 2.